sylikc/jpegview/current/readme.txt

 [1.0.26]
 Bugs fixed:
 - Lossless rotate and crop now works in folders containing Unicode characters in the path.
-  Note that the file title must not contain Unicode characters due to the fact that the jpegtrans.exe does not support this.
+  Note that the file title must not contain Unicode characters due to the fact that jpegtrans.exe does not support this.
 New features:
 - Portuguese (Portugal) translation, thanks to Sérgio Marques
 - Support for viewing embedded JPEG images in camera RAW files using code from the dcraw project.